kharchenkolab/conos/vignettes/walkthrough.md

 con <- Conos$new(panel.preprocessed, n.cores=4)
 ```

-Our original pagoda2 (or Seurat) objects are now saved in the conos object (if you are short of memory you can go ahead and delete the originals).
+Our original pagoda2 (or Seurat) objects are now saved in the Conos object (if you are short of memory you can go ahead and delete the originals).

 ``` r
 str(con$samples,1)